Skip to the main content.

 Complete the RE 870 Investor Questionnaire

-The California Department of Real Estate requires either an annual RE 870 Investor Questionnaire form be completed by borrowers and kept on file or the investor complete an Investor Suitability disclosure with each loan.
+The California Department of Real Estate requires borrowers to complete either an annual RE 870 Investor Questionnaire (and kept on file) or an Investor Suitability disclosure with each loan.

 Start Receiving Funding Opportunities